 All isotope samples (fish, invertebrates, plankton, periphytes, macrophytes) are prepared for analyses, i.e. each sample is freeze dried, homogenized and a 5 mg sub sample is weighed in a tin capsule (ready for analyses).
 Preparation for analyses is undertaken in Nuuk.
-For analysis, samples are shipped to: University of California, Davis Stable Isotope Facility, One Shields Avenue, Mailstop #1, Davis, CA 95616 (important to make an appointment in advance).
-The isotope samples can also be analysed at the AU Department of Bioscience Stable Isotope Analytic Center.
+The isotope samples are analysed at the AU Department of Bioscience Stable Isotope Analytic Center.